WeblateOrg/weblate/docs/usage.rst

 Trailing question
 ~~~~~~~~~~~~~~~~~

-Source and translated do not both end with question mark or it is not
+Source and translated do not both end with a question mark or it is not
 correctly spaced.
 This includes spacing rules for French or Breton.
 Question
 mark is also checked in various language variants (Armenian, Arabic, Chinese,
 Korean, Japanese, Ethiopic, Vai or Coptic).